 The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities.
-Certain costs have been allocated to programs based on the allowable program's administrative purpose, not the allocable benefit of that cost to the program served.
+The statements of functional expenses present the natural classification detail of expenses by function.
+Accordingly, certain costs have been allocated among the programs and supporting services benefited.